 The Canon EOS-D30 and the Panasonic Lumix DMC-ZS100 (labelled Panasonic TZ100 in some countries) are two digital cameras that were officially introduced, respectively, in May 2000 and January 2016.
-The Canon D30 is a DSLR, while the ZS100 is a fixed lens compact.
-The cameras are based on an APS-C (Canon D30) and an one-inch (ZS100) sensor.
+The D30 is a DSLR, while the ZS100 is a fixed lens compact.
+The cameras are based on an APS-C (D30) and an one-inch (ZS100) sensor.
 The Canon has a resolution of 3.1 megapixels, whereas the Panasonic provides 20 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 Going beyond this snapshot of core features and characteristics, what are the differences between the Canon EOS-D30 and the Panasonic Lumix DMC-ZS100?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.